Guide Dog FAQs

 Evening activities include a variety of lectures, obedience sessions, nighttime training sessions and an opportunity to meet puppy raisers.

 Videos help our instructors understand your current pace, stamina and travel environments.
-Our instructors compare these videos to their string of trained dogs to help pair you with the perfect dog match, or to tailor a white cane training program to your specific needs.
+Our instructors compare these videos to their group of trained dogs to help pair you with the perfect dog match, or to tailor a white cane training program to your specific needs.
 An individual’s needs for a guide dog change over time—the type (pace, pull, disposition) of dog you required 10 years ago may not be the same type of dog you require today.

 Still Have Questions Before You Apply?